Pilot (Louie): Plot

 In his stand-up set, Louie says he has no optimism about anything in life, especially relationships.
 While waiting for his date (Chelsea Peretti) outside her apartment, Louie encounters an older naked woman (Kathleen Butler) hiding herself behind her door who asks him to stop yelling as it is making her "feel vulnerable".
-Louie says that she will show him her body eventually, she eventually does so before repeatedly shouting "Pig!".
-His date comes out of her apartment and sees that Louie is wearing a suit; he explains by saying he has just attended a funeral reunion for his father.
-While leaving the apartment, Louie unsuccessfully attempts to kiss her.
-They go to a pizzeria, where Louie uncomfortably tells her about his daughters and his date mistakes Louie for an angry man (Jay Oakerson) knocking on the toilet door.
+Louie tiredly says she should just show him her body and get it over it, and she does so while shouting "Pig!" and squealing at Louie.
+His casually-dressed date comes out of her apartment and sees that Louie is wearing a suit; he explains by saying he has just attended a funeral reunion for his father.
+Louie tries to kiss her early in the date, and by the time she looks stricken over him talking about being a parent it's clear that they're not a match.
+This gets reinforced when the date mistakes Louie for an angry man (Jay Oakerson) knocking on the toilet door while she's using the restroom.
 At a bench by the river, Louie says he is not good at dating, to which she sarcastically replies "I think you're doing great".
 He says he is a real man because he properly raises his daughters, and asks why he has to impress her and not the contrary.
-Louie attempts to kiss her, but she runs away and gets on a nearby helicopter, which flies away as she extends her middle-finger.
+She leans in close to Louie and he briefly thinks he won her over, but he didn't: she just wanted to distract him while she ran off to a waiting helicopter and ended their date.